audiojs/audio/README.md

 ```
 See more options and usage in [the documentation](/doc).

-This object allows you to hold extensive PCM data and do simple reading and writing on it, where you can also use algorithmic functions for manipulating.
+This object allows you to hold extensive PCM data and do reading and writing on it, where you can also use [other algorithm/compression/whatever functions][npm-audiojs].
 It also acts as a middleman for decoding and encoding different audio formats in JavaScript.

+Visit [audio.js](https://github.com/audiojs) for more audio utilities in JavaScript.

 ## Installation
 ```shell
 $ npm install --save audio
 ```
+For use in the browser use [Browserify][browserify].

 ## Credits
 | ![jamen][avatar] |